-The minimum duration for completing the BTech program is 8 semesters.
-The minimum number of credits for a BTech program is 152.
-The maximum duration within which the requirements must be completed is six years (12 semesters).
+The minimum duration for completing the B.Tech. program is 8 semesters (excluding the semesters in which the student took semester leave or the repeated semester/year).
+The minimum number of credits for a B.Tech. program is 156 (including 2 credits each of SG and CW).
+The maximum duration within which the requirements must be completed is six years (12 semesters) (including the semester in which student took semester leave or the repeated semester/year).